Simulating thermal qubits through thermofield dynamics: Introduction

 In this context, this theory has shown great potential for studying the thermal properties of qubit systems regarding the development of quantum protocols at finite temperatures~\cite{xu2022landauer,miceli2019thermo,lee2022variational,sagastizabal2021variational,zhu2020generation,rowlands2018noisy,prudencio2014thermofield}.
 In addition, applying higher-dimensional Hilbert spaces have been used to simplify quantum logic in the construction of quantum circuits \cite{lanyon2009simplifying}.
 Implementing qubits and logical gates at finite temperature using TFD {formalism has long been a question of great interest in the past few years}~\cite{xu2022landauer,lee2022variational,wu2019variational,miceli2019thermo,sagastizabal2021variational,prudencio2014thermofield,rowlands2018noisy}.
 As a result, the realization of simulation of thermal qubits using variational methods was developed~\cite{lee2022variational,wu2019variational,miceli2019thermo,sagastizabal2021variational}, and recently it was demonstrated that the verification of TFD doubled state on a trapped-ion quantum computer~\cite{zhu2020generation}.
 Furthermore, since quantum computers can model other quantum mechanical systems, the preparation of thermal equilibrium states in quantum computers can be used to study temperature-dependent quantum phenomena \cite{xu2021thermofield,xu2022landauer}.

-This work shows a proof of concept for implementing thermal qubits in a quantum computing setup using the TFD theory.
-We exploit that the TFD formalism uses dual states to express temperature dependence \cite{miceli2019thermo} to build Bloch sphere representation for a two-level quantum system (qubit) in terms of the Bogoliubov transformations.
-The thermofield-double qubits were simulated using the quantum information software development kit - \textit{IBM Qiskit}, available on the \textit{IBM Quantum Experience} platform \cite{Qiskit}.
-Thus, using the TFD algebraic approach, the quantum teleport algorithm is implemented at finite temperature.
-The results show that using Bloch sphere representation for a qubit, written in terms of the Bogoliubov transformation, allows the construction of thermal qubits in a quantum computing setup, making it more intuitive and approachable for quantum algorithm developers.
-Therefore, using TFD theory for quantum computing opens a large avenue for research towards the study of thermal effects in the development of optimal quantum protocols.
+In this context, this paper investigates a teaching approach for simulating thermal qubit systems using Thermofield Dynamics (TFD) in a quantum computing environment.
+The primary objective is to present a proof-of-concept for implementing thermal qubits in a quantum computing configuration using the TFD theory, in a manner that is accessible to undergraduate students with an interest in this important and expansive field of quantum physics.
+We assume that the readers have knowledge of the well-known quantum mechanics and quantum computing fundamentals \cite{nielsen2002quantum} Exploiting that the TFD formalism uses dual states to express temperature dependence \cite{miceli2019thermo}, we show how to build a Bloch sphere representation for a two-level quantum system (qubit) in terms of the Bogoliubov transformations.
+The thermofield-double qubits were simulated using the quantum information software development kit - \textit{IBM Qiskit}, available on the \textit{IBM Quantum Experience} platform \cite{Qiskit,jesus2021computaccao,alves2022algoritmos,oliveira2021algoritmos}, available free of charge and easily accessible to students.